govau/content-guide/_search-engines/quick-seo-checklist.md

 ### Page content

 - Use clear introductions, conclusions and topics to organise content into paragraphs.
 - Check for correct spelling and grammar.
-Vite any sources properly using internal or external links.
+Cite any sources properly using internal or external links.
 - Use keywords naturally throughout your content.
 - Use synonyms that Google uses to determine a page’s relevancy.